-Grade Level National Assessment Assessment Window

-6 NWEA MAP Assessments Fall, Winter, and Spring
+Grade Level National Assessment Assessment Window 6 NWEA MAP Assessments Fall, Winter, and Spring

-in Math and Reading
+in Math, Reading, and

+Science

 7 NWEA MAP Assessments Fall, Winter, and Spring

-in Math and Reading
+in Math, Reading, and

+Science

 8 NWEA MAP Assessments Fall, Winter, and Spring

-in Math and Reading
+in Math, Reading, and

+Science

 9 NWEA MAP Assessments Fall, Winter, and Spring

-in Math and Reading
+in Math, Reading, and

+Science

 10 NWEA MAP Assessments Fall, Winter, and Spring

-in Math and Reading
+in Math, Reading, and

+Science

 PSAT Fall

 11 ACT Spring

 AP Exams For Students taking AP classes - May

 SAT Spring/Summer

 12 ACT Fall/Winter

 AP Exams For Students taking AP classes - May

 SAT Fall/Winter

 ASVAB Military Assessment For Students considering the military (taken through

 military offices)

 SAT and ACT tests can be taken by any student.
-For students considering college, they are used as placement tests.
-For a PA state graduation requirement, a qualifying score can be used to meet that state proficiency requirement.
-A qualifying score on the ASVAB can be used for the state proficiency requirement, and qualifying scores on equivalent AP exams can be used for the state proficiency requirement.
+For students considering college, they are used as entrance exams.
+For a PA state graduation requirement, a qualifying score can be used to meet that state graduation requirement.
+A qualifying score on the ASVAB can be used for the state graduation requirement, and qualifying scores on equivalent AP exams can be used for the state graduation requirement.